atryaq/Scraping-google-search-data-in-Python-without-API/README.md

 # Scraping-google-search-data-in-Python-without-API
-Scraping google search data of specific keywords in python without API.
+Scraping links of google search results of specific keywords in python without API.

 ## Packages used:
 - BeautifulSoup